ttoe-dj/ttoe-dj.github.io/_works/on-quantum-self-location.md

 ##### Version history

-- Original versions: Article v1.0
+- Original version: Article v1.0

+- Article v1.1: changed color of a hyperlink in a footnote to make it visible

 ##### Access